 I was reading a book called “The Power of the Other” by Dr. Henry Cloud.
 He’s a psychologist and is considered to be one of the most influential leaders in personal growth and development.
 There’s a chapter in his book called the Bermuda Triangle of Relationships.
 He discusses a concept called triangulation.
 To keep it simple, this is basically what happens when you go to someone outside of your relationship and complain about your partner.
 He’s not talking about seeking counsel from someone that you trust, but rather complaining to get someone on your side.

 You know what I mean, and we’re all guilty of doing this!
 We get annoyed with our spouse, and instead of discussing it with them directly, we complain to our friends about it.
 We’re looking for validation from an outside source that we’re right and our spouse is wrong.
 Of course this doesn’t solve anything.
 What this does is create divisiveness in our relationship.
-According to Dr. Cloud, this is this is one of the most destructive forces in a marriage!
+According to Dr. Cloud, this is one of the most destructive forces in a marriage!
 Do not do this!
 Listen, if you do it occasionally because you’re simply relating to your friend then don’t beat yourself up about it.
 However, if this is something that you regularly do, then you may be unwilling to look at yourself.

 Don’t bad mouth your spouse.
 That’s one of the worst things that you can do to him or her.
 You should be complimentary of your spouse.
 Remember, as much as they may be driving you crazy lately, you love this person.
 So, do yourself a favor and sit down directly with the source.
 Communicate with your spouse about what’s bothering you in a non-accusatory manner and figure out what’s going on.
 Figure out how you both feel about it and see what you can do to work it out.

 When you bad mouth your spouse, all that you’re doing is damaging your relationship and you’re most certainly NOT going to solve the issue.
 Respect your spouse enough to not bad mouth him or her.
 Also, watch out for others who bait you!
 You know what I’m talking about.
 Do you have a friend who constantly rags on her husband?
 Don’t take the bait and join in.
 Set and example and talk nicely about your spouse.
-Maybe he or she will get the hint and will jump on board.
+Maybe he or she will get the hint and jump on board.

 I know it may seem harmless to complain or bad mouth your spouse occasionally, but just remember that it’s hurting your relationship.
 It’s creating a divide between you and the person you’ve chosen to spend your life with.
 Keep that in mind the next time you want to take a dig at your partner.
 Also, think about how much you would like it if your spouse was complaining to someone about you.
 How would that make you feel?